• Recipes Index

 2. Sprinkle bottom of a 9x13 pan with 1-2 tbsp flour and generously sprinkle with salt and pepper.

-3. Place Chicken thighs in pan topside down.
+3. Place the Chicken thighs in the pan, top side down.
 Sprinkle remaining 1-2 tbsp flour on the thighs and again salt and pepper.

 4. Make sauce by whisking together sugar, ketchup, vinegar, soy sauce, and garlic salt.